Ukraine moves closer to second shale gas deal

 Deputies in both regions had expressed concern over the ecological consequences of the “fracking” process, in which water and chemicals are used to break up rock, sandstone and shale deposits to release gas.

-Stavytsky says the two shale gas projects could provide Ukraine with an additional 11 to 16 billion cubic meters (bcm) of gas in five years’ time.
+Stavytsky says the two shale gas projects could provide Ukraine with an additional 11 to 16 billion cubic metres (bcm) of gas in five years’ time.

 Gas production in Ukraine totals about 20 bcm, while the country of 46 million people consumes around 50 bcm every year.
-Ukraine imports gas from Russia at about $400 per 1,000 cubic meters.
+Ukraine imports gas from Russia at about $400 per 1,000 cubic metres.

 Ukraine has repeatedly said it wants to diversify energy imports and cut supply from Russia having failed to reach a compromise with Moscow on pricing.